min2ha/ukwa-site/content/target/69224/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Dublin threatens to BLOCK British planes from flying over its airspace if May does not meet EU's Brexit demands as PM visits Irish border

 Reports a threat by Leo Varadkar to stop British planes from flying over Irish air space in the event of a "no deal" Brexit